 Technology companies are reporting a more bullish outlook as business stabilizes in the wake of the new coronavirus pandemic.

 Security dealers no longer compete with just each other, but now must also fend off retail giants and multi-service operators.

 The survey conducted by SSI’s sister publication will specifically drill down on how the coronavirus is impacting access control and visitor management.

 A new survey revealing the the percentage of connected electronic locks purchased by marital status may seem esoteric at first, but it can help a dealer when it comes time to sell.

 A survey by ADT reveals 21% of people are willing to share their keyless code, in addition to what they are likely to choose as their code and more.

-SSI requests the help of installing security contractors to gain a better understanding of the role that access control plays in the success of their organizations.
+SSI requests the help of installing security contractors to gain a better understanding of the role that monitoring services play in the success of their organizations.

 The global market for residential alarm monitoring is expected to be flat this year, with the number of accounts set to rise by less than 1%, Omidia reports.

 The 2020 edition of WalletHub’s annual report compares the 50 states across 53 key safety indicators to determine which are the safest and least safe.

 Still, compared to previous Campus Safety Emergency Notification studies, fewer are doing so than before.
 Are some campuses not making alert systems a high enough priority?